Home

 Let one person speak at a time.
 When one speaks, the other should be listening—really listening, not just planning their rebuttal.
 Take turns speaking and listening so that you both have a chance to say what you need.

-Not following these ten rules typically creates escalating arguments that become more and more hostile and defensive.
-Violating any of the first five rules is typically a sign that you have already crossed a threshold physiologically, in which signals from the more primitive, emotional centers of your brain have begun to drown out the signals from the more rational parts of your brain.
+Violating these fair fighting rules is typically a sign that you have already crossed a threshold physiologically, in which signals from the more primitive, emotional centers of your brain have begun to drown out the signals from the more rational parts of your brain.
 Stress hormones flood your body at this stage.
 Self-preservation becomes the focus.
 In this fight-or-flight state, creative problem-solving and mutual cooperation are unlikely.
+You end up in an escalating argument that becomes more and more hostile and defensive.
 In fact, it is impossible to have a rational discussion in a climate of hostility and disrespect.
-This is when its time for rule #10: call a time-out.
+This is when its time for rule #9: call a time-out.

 A time-out should be at least a half-hour long (but no longer than twenty-four hours).
 It takes at least a half-hour for your body’s physiology to return to a normal resting state and for your thoughts to become less hostile or defensive.
 It’s surprising how different a person’s outlook can be after they’ve had a chance to calm down.